repercussive/colour-palette-generator/README.md

 The project repo is hosted on GitHub.
 It not only acts as a backup for the project files, but also provides additional features, such as webhooks, which are a necessary part of the CI pipeline.

 The four primary services are written in Python.
 The web micro-framework Flask was used to implement the various APIs.
 I made heavy use of the [`colour`](https://pypi.org/project/colour/) module as this allows for easy manipulation of colours.
 I have used best practices to reduce code complexity and improve readability, such as loops and helper functions.
-See [the implementation for service 4](https://github.com/repercussive/colour-palette-generator/blob/1afbbe1729c148aa0894f72334bceea0a4ab5822/service-4-create-palette-api/application_4/routes.py).
+See [the implementation for the create palette API](https://github.com/repercussive/colour-palette-generator/blob/1afbbe1729c148aa0894f72334bceea0a4ab5822/service-4-create-palette-api/application_4/routes.py).
 Notice that the colour harmony formulas have been implemented with extensibility in mind - if you wanted to add another formula, all you would have to do is add an entry to the `palette_offsets` dictionary.

 Automatic testing, building and deployment were handled with Jenkins and Ansible; these will be covered in more detail later.